 The Sitemaps protocol is one of the most important elements of search engine optimisation.
 Written in the XML markup language, a Sitemap is a list of all of the pages on your website, and they exist to assist the search engines when they crawl and index your content.

-Webmasters can use Sitemaps to tell Google and other search engines more about your site and its content, and creating one helps the search engines to discover every page on your website, including content which might otherwise end up getting missed and not indexed as a result.
+Webmasters can use Sitemaps to tell Google and other search engines more about your site and its content, and creating one helps the search engines to discover every page on your website, including content that might otherwise end up getting missed and not indexed as a result.

 Sitemaps also give you the opportunity to provide additional information about each page of your website, such as the time it was last updated, how frequently the content is updated and how important the page is.

 Sitemaps can include important metadata about specific types of content, such as video, images and mobile-friendly content.
+Below is a section of our sitemap:

 An XML sitemap is useful for any website, and creating one is usually one of the first things you should do when optimising your website for the search engines.